 What Constitutes a Lease Violation?

-A large portion of the country's population lives in rented or leased properties.
+A large portion of the country’s population lives in rented or leased properties.
+A lease agreement is a legal contract between the landlord and tenant that establishes the rights and obligations of both parties.
 Leasing is popular because:

 Regardless of the reasons, leasing is a vital method used by many people to acquire proper housing.
+Each lease agreement contains specific clauses that outline tenant responsibilities and rules, such as noise policies, pet restrictions, and property damage allowances.
 Even so, there are things that can occur during a lease period that can result in a conflict with a landlord and might even result in the eviction of the tenants of a leased property.
+Violating the terms of the lease is considered a breach of contract and can have legal consequences.
+For example, a tenant who keeps a pet in a property with a no-pet clause is committing a lease violation.

 A Serious Lease Violation Can Lead to Eviction